-Melting glaciers and thawing permafrost from climactic charge offer opportunities for researchers and can also result in the tragic loss of archaeological sites.
-Since the earliest discoveries of frozen nomad tombs and preserved prehistoric specimens, archaeologists have relied on permafrost to preserve sites for future excavation and study.
+Melting glaciers and thawing permafrost from climate change offer opportunities for researchers, but can also result in the tragic loss of archaeological sites.
+Since the earliest discoveries of frozen nomad tombs and prehistoric specimens, archaeologists have relied on permafrost to preserve sites for future excavation and study.
 They can no longer count on this today.

 What’s the Difference between a Glacier and an Ice-Patch?

 Since the late 1900s, glaciers and ice patches have been melting at an accelerating rate around the globe, exposing surface artifacts and human remains that have not seen the light of day, sometimes for thousands of years.